BBELAOUCHA/iSDR_cython/README.md

      * lambda: regularization parameter that controls the sparsity of J )0, 100(

-     * alpha, beta: regularizatiobn parameter that controls the sparsity/minimum norm or A
+     * alpha, beta: regularizatiobn parameter that controls the sparsity/minimum norm of A

      * A_v: vectorial form of A